Quantivio/faag_cli/README.md

 # Usage

-Currently we support generation of apps only.
+Currently, we support generation of apps only.
 Adding support for other features like adding models, routes, etc. is coming soon.

 ## To generate a FastAPI/Flask app